nickyliux/nl_rigging_tools/README.md

 ### What ?
 It is another open-source modular auto-rigger written for Autodesk Maya in Python.

 There are a few great auto-rigger tools available freely online.
 As a rigger I'm interested in building my own.
 I have scripted a few in Maya with MEL and in 3dsMax with maxscript.
-Python allows more possibility and I hope it's not too late to learn and apply it :relaxed:
+Python allows more possibility and I hope it's not too late to learn and apply it.

 One cool thing I learn throughout the development is the use of custom framework.
 Thanks to the Udemy course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b> by Nick Hughes, my code is more concise, faster to read, and independent on PyMEL.

-For example, the lines below generate all utility nodes and connections, but read like expression :fire:
+For example, the lines below generate all utility nodes and connections, but read like expression.

 ```python
 # ---------------